dotnet/msbuild/documentation/design/rar-core-scenarios.md

 valid, the mitigation would be to store and check the timestamp of each individual file.
 We would still benefit from smaller on disk caches, being able to store only the timestamp and not assembly name for intact SDK references, but the hot scenario wouldn't get any faster than today.

-### Treat NuGet references as immutable
+### Treat NuGet references as immutable [shelved]

 NuGet references live in the NuGet cache which is conceptually immutable.
 If RAR takes advantage of this, it can eliminate timestamp checks for NuGet references as well.
 The risk is higher than for SDK references because overwriting files in the NuGet cache is commonly used as a cut-the-corner workaround.
 The benefit is smaller because the number of NuGet references is typically lower.
-The proposal is to use the immutability assumption by default, and provide an opt-out mechanism, likely in the form of a new `PackageReference` metadatum for the user to indicate that they plan to update references in the package.
+The proposal is to shelve this opportunity for now due to the unfavorable risk-benefit ratio.

 ### Don't load the per project disk cache when not needed